naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Booster/README.md

 # WP Revenue Booster

-Automatically optimize ad placement, affiliate links, and upsells to maximize your WordPress site's revenue.
+Maximize your WordPress site's revenue by rotating and optimizing affiliate links, ads, and sponsored content.

 ## Features
-- Auto-inject ad code in optimal positions
-- Display affiliate links as call-to-action buttons
-- Show customizable upsell messages
+- Rotates affiliate links, ad codes, and sponsored content automatically
-- Easy-to-use admin settings
+- Easy-to-use admin interface for managing all revenue sources
-- Lightweight and fast
+- Lightweight and non-intrusive
+- Supports unlimited affiliate links, ad codes, and sponsored content

 ## Installation
-1. Upload the plugin folder to your `/wp-content/plugins/` directory
+1. Upload the `wp-revenue-booster` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Settings > Revenue Booster to configure your monetization options
+3. Go to Settings > Revenue Booster to configure your revenue sources

 ## Setup
-- Enable the plugin
+- Enable the plugin in the settings
-- Paste your ad code (e.g., Google AdSense)
-- Add affiliate links (comma-separated)
+- Add your affiliate links, ad codes, and sponsored content
-- Set your upsell message
+- The plugin will automatically rotate and display content on your site

 ## Usage
-Once configured, the plugin will automatically display your monetization elements on your site.
-Monitor your revenue and adjust settings as needed.
+- The plugin outputs a single revenue element (affiliate link, ad, or sponsored content) in the footer of your site
+- All content is rotated randomly for each page view
+- Manage and update your revenue sources from the admin panel

-## Support
+## Notes
-For questions or feature requests, contact support@revenuebooster.com
+- For best results, add multiple revenue sources to maximize conversion opportunities
+- The plugin is compatible with all WordPress themes
+- No additional configuration required for basic use